Our products include the ability to scan images using Optical Character Recognition (OCR) on a variety of image file formats.

 - The format of the image - some image formats will result in better detection rates than others (lossless > lossy)

-The latest version of Enterprise Recon has the ability to cache the result of OCR on an image within a scan.
+Our scanning engine has the ability to cache the result of OCR on an image within a scan.
 This result is reused if the same image is encountered in multiple locations within the scan, improving performance significantly.

 An example of this is scanning data sources like email in which identical images frequently occur in different email messages.

 This feature is available for the following versions: